His stare is much too intense

 His forehead is knitted like a compound fracture –

-One pearl, one plain, one dropped, one lost.
+One purl, one plain, one dropped, one

 He can hear all the hurts again –